bhdzllr/bhdzllr-2021/src/projects/quick-logging/index.md

 * Single ($3/month): Unlimited apps, one with unlimited fields
 * Basic ($7/month): Unlimited apps, five with unlimited fields
 * Pro ($15/month): Unlimited apps with unlimited fields

+### Closure

+The project was ended at the end of 2023 and will not be continued.

 ## Gallery